DiscordAnalytics/docs/legals/terms.md

 * Interfere with, disrupt, or create an undue burden on the Services or the networks or services connected to the Services.
 * Harass, annoy, intimidate, or threaten any of our employees or agents engaged in providing any portion of the Services to you.
 * Attempt to bypass a sanction or limitation set by the Services or our team.
-* Copy or adapt the Services' software, including but not limited to Flash, PHP, HTML, JavaScript, or other code (except to create a new package).
+* Copy or adapt the Services' software, including but not limited to Flash, PHP, HTML, JavaScript, or other code (except to create a new package, or as expressly permitted by the applicable open-source license governing that software, including AGPL v3 and LGPL).
-* Except as permitted by applicable law, decipher, decompile, disassemble, or reverse engineer any of the software comprising or in any way making up a part of the Services.
+* Except as permitted by applicable law or by the applicable open-source license (including AGPL v3 and LGPL), decipher, decompile, disassemble, or reverse engineer any of the software comprising or in any way making up a part of the Services.
 * Except as may be the result of standard search engine or Internet browser usage, use, launch, develop, or distribute any automated system, including without limitation, any spider, robot, cheat utility, scraper, or offline reader that accesses the Services, or use or launch any unauthorized script or other software.
 * Make any unauthorized use of the Services, including collecting usernames and/or email addresses of users by electronic or other means for the purpose of sending unsolicited email, or creating user accounts by automated means or under false pretenses.
 * Use the Services as part of any effort to compete with us or otherwise use the Services and/or the Content for any revenue-generating endeavor or commercial enterprise.